EdDataScienceEES/tutorial-RachelBrown03/tut_template (1).md

 # 2. What is the Central Limit Theorem?
 {: #Overview}

 The **Central Limit Theorem (CLT)** is a key concept in statistics, relying on the idea of a **sampling distribution**.
-A sampling distribution is the probability distribution of a statistic — like the mean — calculated from a large number of samples taken from a population.
+A sampling distribution is the probability distribution of a statistic, like the mean, calculated from a large number of samples taken from a population.

 Imagining an experiment may help you to understand sampling distributions: